holgerd77/django-dynamic-scraper/docs/development.rst

 Release Notes
 =============

+**Changes in version 0.3.1-alpha** (2013-09-03)

+* Possibility to add keyword arguments to spider and checker task method to specify which reference objects to use for spider/checker runs (see: :ref:`definetasks`)

 **Changes in version 0.3-alpha** (2013-01-15)

 * Main purpose of release is to upgrade to new libraries (Attention: some code changes necessary!)